2026 Roots of Justice Convening

 As the sociopolitical climate continues to shift around us, our teams bear the brunt of the world’s turmoil on their minds, hearts, and bodies.
 While our dedication to our mission is crucial, pushing past our limits without community care can lead to burnout.
 In this session, we will explore how we can sustain our impactful work by prioritizing our colleagues’ humanity and well-being.

-Care, compassion, and stamina are necessary in equity work, despite the present uncertainty and frustration of the current time.
-Alumni from five different generations of Confluence Rising’s social justice camp program will discuss their journey with justice and how they cope when in a society where values are not aligned.
+Care, compassion, and stamina are necessary in equity work, despite the uncertainty and frustration of the current time.
+Alumni from different generations of Confluence Rising’s social justice camp program will discuss their journey with justice work and how they cope when society’s values are not aligned.
 Come be inspired by stories of community, connection, and hope.

 Morning Programming